 For current inspiration for things to see and do in Preston see Inspire Me.

-Preston Guild City has a growing reputation as one of Lancashire’s premier shopping destinations with plenty of retail options to tickle your fancy.
-On visiting the city, you can appreciate the awe-inspiring architecture, not least the Victorian splendour of the Miller Arcade – perfect for a spot of retail therapy amongst decadent surroundings.
+Preston Guild City has a growing reputation as one of Lancashire’s premier shopping destinations, with plenty of retail options to tickle your fancy.
+On visiting the city, you can appreciate the awe-inspiring architecture, not least the Victorian splendour of the Miller Arcade; the perfect spot for retail therapy amongst decadent surroundings.

-It’s not just about famous high-street names and brands either, Preston offers indoor and outdoor markets, fresh Lancashire produce, and a variety of boutique and independent shops, many with a long, proud history of their own all in a relatively compact setting.
+It’s not just about famous high-street names and brands either, Preston offers indoor and outdoor markets, fresh Lancashire produce, and a variety of boutique and independent shops, many with a long proud history of their own.

-It’s a multi-cultural city too with international fare on offer at a variety of restaurants, cosmopolitan cafes and tea shops.
+It’s a multi-cultural city too, with international food on offer at a variety of restaurants, cosmopolitan cafés and tea shops.

 Soak up some culture

-If the great outdoors is your thing, then wander through the city centre’s award winning Avenham and Miller Parks to get a taste of the city’s 500 hectares of green spaces, wildlife habitats, play areas and allotments.
-Or head off around the Guild Wheel, in a city offering more than 160 miles of public footpaths and bridleways.
+If the great outdoors is your thing, then wander through the city centre’s award winning Avenham and Miller Parks for a taste of the city’s 500 hectares of green spaces, wildlife habitats, play areas and allotments.
+Or head off around the Guild Wheel and explore a mix of city scenes and countryside views.

-There’s much to marvel at Preston Docklands and Riversway Marina too, revitalised in recent years but no less historic– from steam trains and boating to waterfront living, shopping, eateries, pubs and cinema.
+Preston Docklands and Riversway Marina give much to marvel at, revitalised in recent years but no less historic– from steam trains and boating to waterfront living, shopping, eateries, pubs and cinema.

 Flying the flag for a quality night out

-There’s no need to head off home at the end of day with Preston’s purple flag award promising quality entertainment and a safe, vibrant night out - its bars, pubs and clubs, theatre and live music, dance and comedy a great draw, all part of that whole Guild City experience.
+There’s no need to head off home at the end of day.
+Preston’s purple flag award promises quality entertainment and a safe, vibrant night out.
+Its pubs, clubs and bars; theatre and live music; dance and comedy are all part of the whole Guild City experience.